What is a roof surfacing payment schedule?

 Does the roof surfacing payment schedule affect the rest of my home?

 No, even with this schedule, the rest of your home is still insured up to its coverage limits.
-So say a hurricane tears a hole in your roof and damages the sides of your home and windows.
-Damage to the roof would be paid out in full minus the roof’s depreciation.
-The rest of the damage would be paid at what it costs to rebuild without subtracting depreciation if you have replacement cost coverage.
+So say a hurricane tears a hole in your roof and water gets inside your home.
+Damage to the roof surfaces would be paid out subject to the schedule.
+The rest of the damage would be paid at what it costs to rebuild without applying the schedule, if you have replacement cost coverage.

 alt